 - Clean combustion requires oxygen: don't throttle the air supply too much.
 The stove interior should remain bright and have no black soot deposits.

-- Caution: open the stove door slowly to avoid generating smoke inside.
+- Caution: open the stove door slowly to avoid that smoke is emitted to your living room.

-- Dispose of the completely cooled ash you’re your household waste.
+- Dispose the completely cooled ash in your household waste.
 Avoid raising dust, so that you don't inhale ash particles that are harmful to health.

 - The chimney has to be cleaned regularly.
-Depending on how often you use it, it should be cleaned between one to four times a year, as recommended by the chimney sweep.
+Depending on how often you use your stove, it should be cleaned between one to four times a year, as recommended by the chimney sweep.

 - What you yourself can do: regularly check the door seal, the firebox lining and the grate, and if need be, replace any defective parts.